sagemath/trac_to_gh/Issue 7495.md

 # Issue 7495: notebook: get rid of all possible "internal server errors" when doing "Data --> Upload or attach file"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7495

 Original creator: was